cgruver/cgruver/_posts/2023-04-06-Development-On-OpenShift-With-Eclipse-Che.md

 Do you have the ability to run all of the other apps that your project interacts with?
 A Kafka cluster?
 PostgreSQL or Cassandra?
 What about all of the other micro-services that your app consumes APIs or messages from?

 Finally, let's talk about governance.
 Do you have to submit a help desk ticket every time you need a new tool?
-How to you handle updates?
+How do you handle updates?
 How do you install new technologies that your app needs?
 Are you permitted to install new software or change the configuration of your workstation?
 What do you do when you are working on different projects that use conflicting versions of something?

 If you are fortunate enough to have full autonomy on your workstation, how many times have you rendered it useless and had to rebuild from scratch?
 Yeah...
 I'm one of those (un)fortunate few.
 I've been there many, many times.
 I've donated many days to trying to get something to work on my machine...

-__Wouldn't it be nice if we could...__
+__Wouldn't it be nice if we...__

 OK, now that the song is stuck in your head.